adam-t-z/rag-ai-chatbot/README.md

 ## 📚 Usage

 ### Adding Documents
-1. Place your documents in the `data/` folder
+1. Place your documents in the `data/` folder (subfolders are OK; files are discovered recursively)
 2. Supported formats: PDF, TXT, DOCX
-3. Run `python create_database.py` to process new documents
+3. Run `python scripts/create_database.py` to process new documents

 ### Using the Chat Interface
 1. Open your browser and navigate to the application